The PACER PERSPECTIVE

 How to Invest in High Free Cash Flow Yield

 So now that we’ve established that free cash flow yield is an important metric to consider, how can you use it?
-The Pacer Global Cash Cows Dividend ETF (GCOW) uses a free cash flow yield screen and a dividend yield screen to invest in 100 companies from the FTSE Developed Large-Cap Index.
-Since high dividends do not always mean quality or consistent dividends GCOW uses a high free cash flow yield to screen for sustainable dividend yield.
-It aims to provide a continuous stream of income and capital appreciation over time.
+The Pacer Cash Cows Index® Series uses a free cash flow yield screen to invest in 100 companies from various indexes.
+These ETFs aim to provide a continuous stream of income and/or capital appreciation over time.

 There is no guarantee dividends will be paid.
 A company’s ability to pay dividends may stop or be limited in the future.